Elementary: The Motivation

 input to a second function which describes what we expect to be hearing.

-Finally, we hand the description to Elementary’s render function to do the
+Finally, we hand the description to Elementary’s render

 rest of the work, and then we wait for the next input event and the cycle